dobtco/wintersmith-knowledge-base/contents/articles/your_account/dashboard/managing_users.md

 ### Inviting new users

-If you are an administrator in your organization, you can add users from the [&ldquo;Your organization&rdquo; page](https://dashboard.dobt.co/organization/).
-Scroll down to the Users section, and press the &ldquo;Add user&rdquo; button.
+If you are an administrator in your organization, you can add users from the ["Your organization" page](https://dashboard.dobt.co/organization/).
+Scroll down to the Users section, and press the "Add user" button.
 ![Adding a user.](../images/add_user.png)

-Fill out the form, press the &ldquo;Invite user&rdquo; button.
+Fill out the form, press the "Invite user" button.
 The invited user will receive a link to sign up for a DOBT account, after which they will be added to your organization.

 ![Inviting users.](../images/invite_user.png)

 ### Managing user permissions

-When you add a user, you can choose the appropriate permission level for that user from the &ldquo;Permission level&rdquo; dropdown on the &ldquo;Add User&rdquo; page.
+When you add a user, you can choose the appropriate permission level for that user from the "Permission level" dropdown on the "Add User" page.

-To manage permissions for an existing user, select the user from the [&ldquo;Your organization&rdquo; page](https://dashboard.dobt.co/organization/).
-Then, choose a permission level from the &ldquo;Permission level&rdquo; dropdown.
-For app-specific permissions, select the appropriate permissions under &ldquo;App permissions.&rdquo;
+To manage permissions for an existing user, select the user from the ["Your organization" page](https://dashboard.dobt.co/organization/).
+Then, choose a permission level from the "Permission level" dropdown.
+For app-specific permissions, select the appropriate permissions under "App permissions."

 ### Resetting a user's password